 Broiled salmon is part of the weekly rotation at my house and for good reason.
 It’s easy to make, comes together in minutes and perfect for weeknights with busy schedules.

 For this recipe, just pick up skin-on salmon filets from the market and season them with salt, pepper and lemon zest, then pop the salmon under the broiler for 6 to 8 minutes.
 You can stop there, or make this Greek Ladolemono Dressing to pour over the top.
-Serve broiled with basmati rice and a Greek salad.
+Serve broiled with basmati rice and a Greek salad or Pea Salad.

 If you’re new to making fish this is a simple and easy starter recipe.
 Broiling salmon makes the top a little crispy but the flesh remains nice and tender.
 Life is busy.
 Let dinner be easy.